jamestouri/Classifying-Traffic-Signs/README.md

 * I experimented by adding an extra layer at a time
 * I chose a CNN because it is great for image recognition
 * I decided first what I wanted my Output layer to be, and then I chose my weights according to that, not vice versa.
+* According to what I read, Relu is a great function for activation because it also speeds up the training, while providing a solution of non-linearity.

 ### Layer Architecture: